 We’ll work with you to explore the meaning behind the experience and determine what things you can do (like breathing techniques, meditation, journaling, etc.) to contribute to sustained stress relief.
-If you’re interested in speaking with one of our integration specialists, you can schedule a free discovery call with us today.
+If you’re interested in speaking with one of our psychedelic facilitators or trip sitters, you can schedule a discovery call with us today.

 Reduce Stress with Psychedelics

 Beyond a diagnosis of PTSD, many people experience stress in their lives.
 Whether it’s from not meeting their own expectations or because of causes outside of their control, Americans are not only some of the most stressed people in the world but are also more stressed than ever before.

 Science shows us that addressing the symptoms of stress sometimes doesn’t work or causes other problems, and also gives us insight into how psychedelics can help with sustained healing.
 Psychedelics can provide a much-needed shift in perspective, help us confront issues, or help us to connect with a higher being or source that helps us move through uncertainty.

 Psychedelics, when combined with our trip sitting program can provide you with all of the tools, resources, and support necessary to relieve your stress—not just once or twice, but sustainably for the rest of your life.
 If you’re serious about a stress-free future, book a consultation to see how we can help you make it happen.